Homotopy Theory of linear coalgebras: Derivations and coderivations

 \end{definition}

-\begin{proposition} The category of graded operads endowed with a degree $p$ derivations and whose morphisms commute with the derivations is isomorphic to the category operads in $\mathcal M\mathrm{od}_{s^p}(\mathcal C)$.
-Similarly, the category of graded coperads with degree $p$ coderivations and whose morphisms commutes with the coderivations is isomorphic to the category coperads in $\mathcal M\mathrm{od}_{s^p}(\mathcal C)$. \end{proposition}
+\begin{proposition} The category of graded operads endowed with a degree $p$ derivations and whose morphisms commute with the derivations is isomorphic to the category operads in $\catofmod {\s^p}(\catss)$.
+Similarly, the category of graded cooperads with degree $p$ coderivations and whose morphisms commutes with the coderivations is equivalent to the category of cooperads in $\catofmod {\s^p}(\catss)$. \end{proposition}

-\begin{proposition} Let $(\mathcal{P},m,\eta)$ be a graded operad.
-The derivations of $\mathcal{P}$ may be organised into a graded Lie algebra $(\mathrm{Der}(\mathcal{P}),[\,.\,.)$, where the bracket is given by
+\begin{proposition} Let $(\operad ,m,\eta)$ be a graded operad.
+The derivations of $\operad$ may be organised into a graded Lie algebra $(\dergrset \ast \operad, [-,-])$, where the bracket is given by